TKCTF¶

 Teams¶

-Each team has 2-4 students.
+Each team has up to 4 players.

 For the competition, we recommend you create a team chat where you can easily communicate.
 Voice chat and screen sharing may be very helpful when you work on challenges together.